stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/external_volume/external_volumes/index.md

       value: string
       description: >-
         String that specifies the identifier (the name) for the external volume;
         must be unique in your account.
+(Required parameter for the external_volumes resource.)
     - name: storage_locations
       value:
         - name: name